csdms/pymt/docs/quickstart.rst

 find the current value of the mean water discharge at the river mouth through its descriptive `CSDMS Standard Name`_.
-And because the Standard Name is long, let's store it in a variable:
+And because the Standard Name is long, let's first store it in a variable:

 .. code-block:: python